oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 ::: tip NOTE
-This step is not necessary if you submitted a valid entity package for The Quest prior to the start on 1/15--in this case, your entity will be included in the Genesis file.
+This step is not necessary if you submitted a valid entity package for The Quest prior to 2019/01/13 @ 00:00 UTC--in this case, your entity will be included in the Genesis file.
 :::